pjlintw/Transformer-py/README.md

 [**Data**](#dataset-and-preprocessing) | [**Training**](#run-bert-variants-for-pos-tagging)

 The repository works on fine-tuning of the pre-trained Transformer-based models for Parts-of-speech (POS) tagging.
 We leverage `chtb_0223.gold_conll`, `phoenix_0001.gold_conll`, `pri_0016.gold_conll` and `wsj_1681.gold_conll` annotated file as dataset for fine-tuning.
-To reproduce the results, follow the steps bellow.
+To reproduce the results, follow the steps below.

-In the literature, the intial layers is used to encode general, semantic-irrelevant information.
-The middle layers usually enabels to produce information-rich represenations.
-The latter layers are good at encoding the abstractive and task-orientic semantic representation.
-We develop a flixible framework to run such experiements.
+In the literature, the initial layers are used to encode general, semantic-irrelevant information.
+The middle layers usually enable them to produce information-rich representations.
+The latter layers are good at encoding the abstractive and task-oriented semantic representation.
+We develop a flexible framework to run such experiments.

-* New Februray 22th, 2021: Data preprocessing and data information.
+* New February 22th, 2021: Data preprocessing and data information.
 * New March 8th, 2021: Train the BERT and custom model, dataset loading script.

 ## TO-DO
-* Experiements of Linear Probing.
+* Experiments of Linear Probing.
-* Experiements of data efficiency.
+* Experiments of data efficiency.

 ## Installation